-Our countless hours of research have enabled us to recognize exactly what is going on with the agouti genotype Siberians and as a direct result of our discovery we have structured our breeding program to aggressively address some of these issues.
-Please see our "Sondergeld Mission" page for more detailed information on our future plans!
+Our countless hours of research have enabled us to recognize the lack of "pure" agouti Siberians within this specific breed.
+As a direct result of our discovery, we have structured our breeding program to aggressively address the declining numbers of "pure" agouti Siberians.

 Please review our "Sondergeld Mission" page for an in depth review of our goals.